tingerrr/typst-test/docs/book/src/reference/tests/README.md

 > Each of those can be selected using one of the [built-in test sets](../test-sets/built-in.md#constants).

 Unit tests are the only tests which have access to an extended Typst standard library.
-This extended standard library provides curently provides panic-helpers for catching and comparing panics.
+This extended standard library provides currently provides panic-helpers for catching and comparing panics.

-A test is a directory somehwere within the test root (commonly `<project>/tests`), which contains the following entries:
+A test is a directory somewhere within the test root (commonly `<project>/tests`), which contains the following entries:
 - `test.typ`: as the entry point
 - `ref.typ` (optional): for ephemeral tests as the reference entry point
 - `ref/` (optional, temporary): for persistent or ephemeral tests for the reference documents